signature-opensource/CK-Globalization/CK.Globalization/README.md

 # CK-Globalization

-Managing cultures is never easy and is complicated by the legacy issues.
-This is an opinionated library that aims to define a simple, good-enough, i18n workflow that minimizes the developer's burden.
+Managing cultures is never easy and is complicated by the legacy issues (see this good [SO answer](https://stackoverflow.com/a/71388328/190380) for an example and refer to https://www.rfc-editor.org/rfc/bcp/bcp47.txt for the BCP47 norm that culture namig follows).

+This library is an opinionated one that aims to define a simple, good-enough, i18n workflow that minimizes the developer's burden.

 It is based on a Code-first approach: the developer writes and emits en-US texts directly in its code, using interpolated strings.
 Placeholders are rendered immediately in the current culture.
 This current culture